harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ## D. Setup and usage DOMjudge for the course

-The course will be given in different parts with each part different team configurations.
+The course will be given in different parts, where each part arranges the students differently over the teams.
+Each part has a different teams configuration.

-For each part we make a separate contest to which only teams of a specific team configuration have access.
-Within each course part we can add several problems, where each problem has its own submission deadline.
+We implement each course part with DOMjudge using a separate contest only accessible by a specific teams configuration.
+Each team in that teams configuration is given the same `Team Category` in DOMjudge, and we give only access to the contest to teams in that `Team Category`.
+We also set the `visible` property of that `Team Category` to false, causing the different teams to become invisible to each other in the contest.
+Finally, each course part can have several problems to solve, which we implement by adding several problems to that course part's contest.
+Although several problems are in the same contest, each problem has still its own submission deadline.

 Below we explain first how to setup a part of the course.
 Other course parts can repeat the procedure.
 Then we explain how to add a problem to a contest of a course part, how students can practice and submit their final result.
 Finally we describe how the teacher then can fetch the results of the problem.
 The same procedure can be used for other problems.